shayanaimi/IMaSC/README.md

 #### What to label

-Currently, IMaSC supports labeling of scientific instruments and the spacecraft that carry them.
+Currently, IMaSC supports labeling of scientific instruments (i.e. `MLS`) and the spacecraft (i.e. `Aura satellite`) that carry them.
-Using the directions above, label all instances of either scientific instruments or spacecraft.
+Using the directions above, label all instances of scientific instruments and spacecraft in the text.

 ## Versioning